LammersInsects/Aervi-EE-Transcriptomics/README.md

   - [x] ~~Benchmark mapping to reference genome on `jgant3`~~
   - [x] ~~Map all reads to the reference genome~~
   - [ ] Summarize mapping rates, overall and per tissue type
-  - [ ] Count reads per gene with HTSeq
+  - [x] ~~Count reads per gene with HTSeq~~
+  - [ ] Decide whether or not to merge Mai11 and June1 data
 - [ ] DGE analysis
   - [x] ~~Choose pipeline (DESeq2)~~
   - [ ] Calculate FPKM
   - [ ] Draft hypotheses
+  - [ ] Test DESeq2 pipeline on comparison of FFF vs PPP of heads
+  - [ ] Compare FFF to PPP for all tissues
+  - [ ] PCA or similar of all available samples

 # Project Setup